codepath/android_guides/Push-Notifications-Setup-for-Parse.md

 ### Parse Client Setup

 Before getting started, make sure you have Google Play installed on the emulator or device, since push notifications via [Google Cloud Messaging](Google-Cloud-Messaging) (GCM) will only work for devices and emulators that have Google Play installed.

+Also verify that you have setup the Parse Client SDK [[here|Building-Data-driven-Apps-with-Parse#setup]].

 #### Add GCM Sender ID